 Serving the community since 1987, Education for a Lifetime (EFL) offers sexual risk avoidance programs that teach goal-setting, refusal skills and the benefits of avoiding sexual activity outside of marriage to local middle and high school students.
 We partnering with volunteers and local youth pastors to impact over 6,000 students annually.

 Using biblical principles as tools for healing, Bridges of Hope offers 9-week healing and support classes to men and women who are struggling with the effects of a past abortion.
 The study addresses topics including: grief, anger, guilt and forgiveness.

-Rob Flanegin, Vice Chairman
+Rob Flanegin, Chairman

 Tom Sistare, Treasurer

 Maura Nordberg, Secretary

 Brenda Shuler, V.P. of Client Services and Bridges of Hope Director